kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 }
 ```

 These elements would be enough to implement the circuit we want.
 Let's say that the size of our SRAM is tileSize, and we have an array of N elements.
 First, we need to bring the N elements from the host side into DRAM.
 Second, we need to load the N elements into the accelerator.
 Third, we need to multiply each element by a factor of x.
 Fourth, we need to store the N elements into DRAM.
 Fifth, we need to instruct the host to fetch the results from DRAM.
+You can use "override def runtimeArgs =" to control the main function arguments just like in exercise 1.
 To translate these steps into a circuit, we would write the Spatial app that looks like this:

 ```scala
 @spatial class Lab1Part2DramSramExample extends SpatialTest {